 Factors to Consider

-Energy efficiency is one of the most important factors in almost all green building programs.
+Energy efficiency is one of the most important factors in green building programs.
 Careful window selection, building envelope air sealing, duct sealing, proper placement of air and vapour barriers, use of clean energy-powered heating/cooling systems contribute towards an energy efficient building.
 Use of renewable energy, such as solar, wind or biomass energy, to meet energy requirements can significantly reduce carbon footprints of such buildings.

 Green homes lay stress on water conservation by implementing more efficient water delivery and recycling system.
 Minimization of water use is another characteristic feature of a green building which helps in reducing the detrimental effects of water use and its effects on local ecologies, such as aquatic life.